Philip J. Penrose, MD

 Serving patients seeking LASIK eye surgery in the Monterey Bay area, including Carmel, Salinas and the surrounding area

-In addition to LASIK eye surgery, Eye MD on Cass offers cataract surgery with premium intraocular lens implants (IOLs), glaucoma treatments, diabetic eye disease management and optical services.
+In addition to LASIK eye surgery, Eye MD Monterey offers cataract surgery with premium intraocular lens implants (IOLs), glaucoma treatments, diabetic eye disease management and optical services.

-To schedule a one-on-one consultation with LASIK surgeon Dr. Penrose and learn more about your vision correction options, please contact Eye MD on Cass at (877) 578-2820.
+To schedule a one-on-one consultation with LASIK surgeon Dr. Penrose and learn more about your vision correction options, please contact Eye MD Monterey at (877) 578-2820.

-More About Vision Correction at Eye MD on Cass
+More About Vision Correction at Eye MD Monterey

 In order to provide the most individualized LASIK procedure, Dr. Penrose first obtains a unique, three-dimensional map of the eyes.
 This information is then used to guide the laser vision correction procedure for best results.